re7r/idea-plugin-go-auto-dot/README.md

 First apply the **"Add dot alias import"** intention on an import statement.
 Press <kbd>Alt+Enter</kbd> again and select **"Remember dot as import alias"** to set <code>.</code>
-as the alias for the selected package during auto-imports, code completions and formatting.
+as the alias for the selected package during auto-imports, auto formatting and code completions.

 To disable, use **"Forget dot alias for this package"** from the same menu.